ITP-xStory/p5js-shaders/docs/important-concepts.md

 ```

-If we write color.rgb we get all three (we could even write color.xyz, it'd be the same, the shader does not care, you are just accesing the components.)
+If we write color.rgb we get all three.
+We could even write color.xyz, the shader does not know that some numbers are a color and some are a position, it just knows that you are accesing the components of a vector.
+This is called [**Swizzling**]/https://www.khronos.org/opengl/wiki/Data_Type_(GLSL)#Swizzling).

 ```glsl
 vec3 color = vec3(0.0, 0.5, 1.0); 	// R = 0, G = 0.5, B = 1.0